 FEBRUARY 28 & MARCH 1

-Highly-regarded second chapter in director Sam Raimi’s original Spider-Man trilogy finds Peter Parker (Toby Maguire) struggling to balance his personal life with his crime-fighting persona.
-Co-starring Alfred Molina as mad scientist-turned-mechanical octopus “Doc Ock,” maybe the most entertaining villain in the Spidey franchise, brought to life with Academy Award®-winning special effects. (“Put your arms up…all of them!”)
+Presented in its extended cut with 8 minutes of additional footage, this highly-regarded second chapter in director Sam Raimi’s original Spider-Man trilogy finds Peter Parker (Tobey Maguire) struggling to reconcile his personal life with his crime-fighting persona.
+Co-starring Alfred Molina as mad scientist-turned-mechanical octopus “Doc Ock,” brought to life with Academy Award®-winning special effects. (“Put your arms up… all of them!”)
 Rated PG-13.

 MARCH 8 & 11